dd9jn/rfc4880bis/rfc4880bis.md

     Primary-Key
        [Revocation Self Signature]
        [Direct Key Signature...]
+       User ID [Signature ...]
        [User ID [Signature ...] ...]
        [User Attribute [Signature ...] ...]
        [[Subkey [Binding-Signature-Revocation]
                Primary-Key-Binding-Signature] ...]

+Note that User Attributes may preceed or be intermixed with User IDs.

 A subkey always has a single signature after it that is issued using the primary key to tie the two keys together.
 This binding signature